Symphony No. 9 (Beethoven)

 The Symphony No. 9 in D minor, Op.
 125, is a choral symphony, the final complete symphony by Ludwig van Beethoven, composed between 1822 and 1824.
 It was first performed in Vienna on 7 May 1824.
-The symphony is regarded by many critics and musicologists as Beethoven's greatest work and one of the supreme achievements in the history of music.
+The symphony is regarded by many critics and musicologists as a masterpiece of Western classical music and one of the supreme achievements in the history of music.
 One of the best-known works in common practice music, it stands as one of the most frequently performed symphonies in the world.

-The Ninth was the first example of a major composer using voices in a symphony.
-The final (4th) movement of the symphony features four vocal soloists and a chorus in the parallel modulated key D major.
-The text was adapted from the "Ode to Joy", a poem written by Friedrich Schiller in 1785 and revised in 1803, with additional text written by Beethoven.
+The Ninth was the first example of a major composer scoring vocal parts in a symphony.
+The final (4th) movement of the symphony, commonly known as the Ode to Joy, features four vocal soloists and a chorus in the parallel key of D major.
+The text was adapted from the "An die Freude (Ode to Joy)", a poem written by Friedrich Schiller in 1785 and revised in 1803, with additional text written by Beethoven.
+In the 20th century, an instrumental arrangement of the chorus was adopted by the Council of Europe, and later the European Union, as the Anthem of Europe.

-In 2001, Beethoven's original, hand-written manuscript of the score, held by the Berlin State Library, was added to the Memory of the World Programme Heritage list established by the United Nations, becoming the first musical score so designated.
+In 2001, Beethoven's original, hand-written manuscript of the score, held by the Berlin State Library, was added by UNESCO to its Memory of the World International Register, becoming the first musical score so designated.

 History

 Composition

 The Philharmonic Society of London originally commissioned the symphony in 1817.
-The main composition work was done between autumn 1822 and the completion of the autograph in February 1824.
-The symphony emerged from other pieces by Beethoven that, while completed works in their own right, are also in some sense "sketches" (rough outlines) for the future symphony.
-The 1808 Choral Fantasy, Op.
-80, basically a piano concerto movement, brings in a choir and vocal soloists near the end for the climax.
+Beethoven made preliminary sketches for the work later that year with the key set as D minor and vocal participation also forecast.
+The main composition work was done between autumn, 1822 and the completion of the autograph in February, 1824.
+The symphony emerged from other pieces by Beethoven that, while completed works in their own right, are also in some sense forerunners of the future symphony.
+The Choral Fantasy, Op.
+80, composed in 1808, basically an extended piano concerto movement, brings in a choir and vocal soloists for the climax.
 The vocal forces sing a theme first played instrumentally, and this theme is reminiscent of the corresponding theme in the Ninth Symphony.

-Going further back, an earlier version of the Choral Fantasy theme is found in the song "Gegenliebe" (Returned Love) for piano and high voice, which dates from before 1795.
+Going further back, an earlier version of the Choral Fantasy theme is found in the song "Gegenliebe" ("Returned Love") for piano and high voice, which dates from before 1795.
 According to Robert W. Gutman, Mozart's Offertory in D minor, "Misericordias Domini", K. 222, written in 1775, contains a melody that foreshadows "Ode to Joy".

 Premiere

-Although most of his major works had been premiered in Vienna, Beethoven was keen to have his latest composition performed in Berlin as soon as possible after finishing it, as he thought that musical taste in Vienna had become dominated by Italian composers such as Rossini.
-When his friends and financiers heard this, they urged him to premiere the symphony in Vienna in the form of a petition signed by a number of prominent Viennese music patrons and performers.
+Although most of Beethoven's major works had been premiered in Vienna, the composer planned to have his latest compositions performed in Berlin as soon as possible, as he believed he had fallen out of favor with the Viennese and the current musical taste was now dominated by Italian operatic composers such as Rossini.
+When his friends and financiers learned of this, they pleaded with Beethoven to hold the concert in Vienna, in the form of a petition signed by a number of prominent Viennese music patrons and performers.